s2t2/s2t2.github.io/_posts/2015-08-17-databases-on-heroku.md

 Certificate | choose the `abc123-cert.pem` file
 CA Cert | choose the `cleardb-ca.pem` file

+> PRO-TIP: To avoid re-entering this configuration upon each subsequent connection, save the configuration to favorites, test the connection, and save again before connecting for the first time.

 > NOTE: To select certificate files, click the key file selector button, check "show hidden files" and navigate to `~/.ssh/gwu-badm-2301/`.

 #### Windows OS